heitorfe/insiders_clustering/README.md

 ## 2.1.
 Problem

-The business team wants to retain good customers giving benefits and gifts.
+The business team wants to retain good customers giving gifts and benefits.

 ## 2.2.
 Causes